corey-baughman/corey-baughman/README.md

 <!--- Snapshot of Events -->
 - Data Science program just began on 17Jan2023! and am ready to begin collaborating on projects
-- Served in the **U.S. Army** in logistics, public affairs, media, and chemical
+- Served in the **U.S. Navy** in Explosive Ordnance Disposal
-- Graduated with a B.Sc. in **Integrative Studies** from University of North Texas
+- Graduated with a B.A. in **Philosophy** from Franklin & Marshall College
 - 📫 Reach me at **corey.j.baughman@gmail.com**